25 English Idioms With Their Meanings

 - See eye to eye:

-If two people agree with a topic, that means they say eye to eye.
+If two people agree on a topic, they see eye to eye.

 - Once in a blue moon:

-If you drink coffee rarely, then you can say you enjoy it once in a blue moon.
+If you drink coffee rarely, you can say you enjoy it once in a blue moon.

 - To cost an arm and a leg:

-This can be used to refer to things that are unbelievably expensive.
+This can be used to refer to unbelievably expensive things.

 - A piece of cake: